elproffesore/website/content.md

 *University Project* | 2024
 ### From Space to Place

 From Space to Place is an interdisciplinary exploration to understand the complex interplay between environement and human interventions.
 The projects aim was to get a more holistic approach for understanding and mapping a space.
 As we researched different methods for understanding the environment from an interdisciplinary perspective, we began to shift our idea of space into a more constructed notion of "place".
 One of our outcomes was an installation that seeks to create an experience that allows participants to perceive the changing physical environment as a continous evolving digital representation, utilizing technologies such as pointclouds to reveal the layered transformations that places undergo.
-The different scenarios are accompanied with spoken memories that are connected to these places at a specific time.
-By highlighting the ever changing relationship between places and experience over time, our installation offers a novel perspective on how digital representations can complement and preserve a place and the human subjective gaze connected to it.

-Find out more on the [website](https://studio.philippproff.eu) (only desktop).
+Find out more on the [website](https://studio.philippproff.eu) (only desktop, sorry!).
 ---
 <img src="/media/from-space-to-place/fstp.gif" alt=""/>
 <img src="/media/from-space-to-place/bild2.webp">
 ------
 *Work* | 2023
 ### Generative Syllabus Site
 A syllabus site is a website that contains all the information about a class.
 It is usually structured in a linear way and is not very flexible.
 The aim of this project was to create a new kind of syllabus site that would allow the students to explore the content of the class in a more playful way.
 It also allows students to see the process and prototypes from a past class.
 The structure of the project also provides the opportunity for non-programmers to create their own syllabus sites with a markdown file, which automatically generates the visualisation via the application.
 Find out more on the [explanatory site](https://infovis.fh-potsdam.de/syllabussite/).

 This project was done together with [Prof. Marian Dörk](https://mariandoerk.de/) from the [UCLAB](https://uclab.fh-potsdam.de/) and the code is [open source](https://github.com/uclab-potsdam/syllabus-site/).
 ---